 Benefits of Fencing

 There are many benefits to participating in youth fencing.
-Children learn good sportsmanship and self‐ discipline.
-They learn to compete independently as well as for a team; they learn to enjoy winning and profit from defeats, while becoming physically fit and healthy; and, most importantly, they learn to make complex decisions, analyze problems, and think fast.
+Children learn good sportsmanship and self‐discipline.
+They learn to compete independently as well as for a team; they learn to enjoy winning and profit from defeats, while becoming physically fit and healthy; and, most importantly, they learn to make complex decisions, analyze problems and think quickly.
 These ideals help children reach their potential in many areas other than fencing.

 Bill of Rights for Young Athletes